 Genes and/or phenotypes found in this label

-Please note that the information contained within this drug label annotation is sourced from Shimazawa and Ikeda (2013), whose paper provided a translation of the pharmacogenetic information contained in the PMDA package insert.
+Please note that the information contained within this drug label annotation is sourced from Shimazawa and Ikeda (2013), whose paper provided an unofficial translation of the pharmacogenetic information contained in the PMDA package insert for research purposes.

 Excerpt from the package insert for tretinoin: